Linaro/lava/doc/v2/writing-tests.rst

 ---------------------

 Custom scripts can also allow test writers to make the Test Shell Definition more portable, to be run outside LAVA.
-It is recommeneded to do this wherever possible and not rely on LAVA-specific helper scripts.
+It is recommended to do this wherever possible and not rely on LAVA-specific helper scripts.
 This allows developers who do not have access to the test framework to reproduce bugs found by the test framework whilst